-Before running the sample, it's necessary to enable hardware timestamps for a network interface and to synchronize both adapter and system clocks.
+Before running, it's necessary to enable hardware timestamps for a network interface and to synchronise both adapter and system clocks.

-The best way to get both preparation steps done is to run the Solarflare PTP daemon.
-Please, follow the Solarflare documentation on how to configure and run the daemon.
+The best way to complete both preparation steps is to run the Solarflare PTP daemon.
+Please follow the Solarflare documentation on configuring and running the daemon.

-The socket-based feed engine (OnixS::CME::MDH::MultithreadedFeedEngine) can also be used in combination with the Solarflare Openonload tools.
+OnixS::Eurex::MarketData::SocketFeedEngine can also be used in combination with the Solarflare OpenOnload tools.
 The

 EF_RX_TIMESTAMPING environment variable must be set to

-1 before benchmarking under the Solarflare Openonload.
-The given environment variable activates hardware timestamping for the Solarflare Openonload tools.
-The hardware timestamping activation using ioctl function has no effect when the Solarflare Openonload is used.
+1 before benchmarking under the Solarflare OpenOnload.
+This environment variable activates hardware timestamping for the Solarflare OpenOnload tools.